 Older Than Print | 476 — 1439

 Older Than Feudalism | ~800 BC — 476 AD

-From printing to the steam engine (1439-1698).
+From printing to the steam engine (1439-1698), a time also generally known as the Early Modern Era.
 The arrival of movable type printing in Europe made books plentiful, and helped standardize the languages that used it.
 Much more survives from this period than from earlier.